The Process – Running for Elected Office

 Once you choose to become a potential candidate, you will need to file a Form 501: Candidate Intention Statement before you solicit or receive any contributions or before you make expenditures even from personal funds on behalf of your candidacy.
 Submit this form to the City Clerk Department.

-Under the Fair Political Practices Commission regulations, there will be specific deadlines where you will file either a Form 460: Recipient Committee Campaign Statement or a Form 470: Officeholder and Candidate Campaign Statement Short Form.
+Under the Fair Political Practices Commission regulations, there will be specific deadlines where you will file either a Form 460: Recipient Committee Campaign Statement or a Form 470: Officeholder and Candidate Campaign Statement Short Form if you don't plan on raising over $2,000.
 These forms track the money.
 Again, contact the City Clerk Department with any questions.
 The City of Oceanside requires these forms and others to be filed electronically.
 Please see the page Electronic Filing on this web site.
 Once the City Clerk Department receives your Form 410, an account will be created in the electronic filing system.

 NOTE: The City Clerk Department strongly encourages candidates and their designated treasurer to watch the "Candidate & Treasurer Webinar" video presented by the Fair Political Practices Commission, which walks you through the disclosure process.
 It can be located on the FPPC's website.